 The aim of the sampling and analysis is to obtain representative results of the material to be dredged/disposed and we are content that this was obtained through the combination of the 2009, 2013 and 2017 sampling and analysis data.

-But results from the few samples you have taken from depth show much higher radium levels.
-Why do you say it’s is OK to dump these off the coast of Cardiff?
+Results from the few samples you have taken from depth show much higher radium levels.
+Why do you say it’s OK to dump these off the coast of Cardiff?

 Concentrations of uranium-238 and radium-226 might appear to be elevated in deeper sediments, in comparison to those at the surface, but these levels have still been assessed as within safe limits.
 If these apparently higher levels were used to calculate the effect on human health and the environment, the resultant dose would still be below threshold levels.